ssh4net/UnRAWer/README.md

 `use_camera_wb = true`

 ### use_camera_matrix
-- 0: do not use embedded color profile
+- 0: do not use an embedded color profile
 - 1 (default): use embedded color profile (if present) for DNG files (always); for other files only if use_camera_wb is set;
--# 3: use embedded color data (if present) regardless of white balance setting.
+-# 3: use embedded color data (if present) regardless of the white balance setting.

 `use_camera_matrix = 1`